 Databases allow indexing based on any attribute or data property (i.e. SQL columns).
 This helps fast retrieval of data, based on the indexed attribute.
 This functionality is not offered by most file systems, i.e. you can’t quickly access “all files created after 2 PM today.”

 The desktop search tools like Google desktop or MAC spotlight offer this functionality.
-But for this, they have to scan and index the complete file-system and store the information in a internal relational-database.
+But for this, they have to scan and index the complete file system and store the information in an internal relational database.

 Snapshot is a point-in-time copy/view of the data.
 Snapshots are needed for backup applications, which need consistent point-in-time copies of data.

 The transactional and journaling capabilities enable most of the databases to offer snapshots without shopping access to the data.
-Most file-systems however, don’t provide this feature (ZFS and VxFS being only exceptions).
-The backup softwares have to either depend on running application or underlying storage for snapshots.
+Most file systems however, don’t provide this feature (ZFS and VxFS being only exceptions).
+The backup software has to either depend on the running application or underlying storage for snapshots.

-Advanced databases like Oracle (and now MySQL) also offer clustering capabilities.
-The “g” in “Oracle 11g” actually stands for “grid” or clustering capability.
+Advanced databases like MySQL also offer clustering capabilities.
 MySQL offers shared-nothing clusters using synchronous replication.
-This helps the databases scale up and support larger & more-fault tolerant production environments.
+This helps the databases scale up and support larger & more fault tolerant production environments.

-Replication is commodity with databases and form the basis for disaster-recovery plans.
+Replication is a commodity with databases and forms the basis for disaster-recovery plans.
 File-systems still have to evolve to handle it.